 Digital dermatitis is caused by Treponeme bacteria.
 Lesions usually develop in the skin on the heel bulb or interdigital space.
 The disease cycles though an active phase to healed or chronic.
 Once infected a cow will never be bacteriologically cured, the treponeme bacteria encyst in the dermis layer of the skin and become dormant, unless conditions are favourable for them to reactivate.

-Lesions can be scored with the M-scoring system (Dopfer 1997;modified by Berry et al 2012) to define the stage of disease.
+Lesions can be scored with the M-scoring system to define the stage of disease.
 M0 to M4.1 this is important for control and assessing active infection in a herd.
+ICAR have produced a useful guide.

 Fig 9: Pictures of Digital Dermatitis M scores 0-4.1, L to R.